Surf's Up (film)

-Surf's Up is a 2007 American computer-animated mockumentary produced by Sony Pictures Animation.
-It was directed by Ash Brannon (in his feature directorial debut) and Chris Buck from a screenplay they co-wrote with Don Rhymer and Chris Jenkins, based on a story by Jenkins and Christian Darren.
-The film stars the voices of Shia LaBeouf, Jeff Bridges, Zooey Deschanel, Jon Heder, and James Woods.
+Surf's Up is a 2007 American animated mockumentary comedy film directed by Ash Brannon and Chris Buck, and written by Brannon, Buck, Don Rhymer and Chris Jenkins.
+The film features the voices of Shia LaBeouf, Jeff Bridges, Zooey Deschanel, Jon Heder, and James Woods.
 It is a parody of surfing documentaries, such as The Endless Summer and Riding Giants, with parts of the plot parodying North Shore.
 Real-life surfers Kelly Slater and Rob Machado have vignettes as their penguin surfer counterparts.
 To obtain the desired hand-held documentary feel, the film's animation team motion-captured a physical camera operator's moves.

-Surf's Up was released in the United States on June 8, 2007 by Sony Pictures Releasing, and received generally positive reviews from critics, with praise for the animation and humor.
-The film grossed $152 million worldwide against a budget of $100 million.
-It was nominated for Best Animated Feature at the 80th Academy Awards, but lost to Pixar’s Ratatouille.
-A sequel, titled Surf's Up 2: WaveMania, was released direct-to-video in the United States on January 17, 2017, and theatrical in select countries.
+Surf's Up was released in the United States on June 8, 2007, by Sony Pictures Releasing, and received generally positive reviews from critics, with praise for the animation, humor and unique mockumentary setup.
+The film grossed $152 million against a budget of $100 million, and was nominated for Best Animated Feature at the 80th Academy Awards.
+A sequel, Surf's Up 2: WaveMania, was released in 2017.
+A TV series is in development at Atomic Cartoons.

 Plot

-In a mockumentary, northern rockhopper penguin Cody Maverick, living in Shiverpool, Antarctica, with his mother Edna and his older brother Glen, has yearned to be a professional surfer ever since meeting the famous surfer Big Z many years ago, so when a talent scout shorebird named Michael Abromowitz arrives to find entrants for the Big Z Memorial surfing contest on Pen-Gu Island, Cody jumps at the chance.
-En route to the contest, Cody befriends another entrant, Chicken Joe, a nice, but dim-witted rooster surfer from Sheboygan, Wisconsin.
+A documentary crew arrives in the penguin community of Shiverpool, Antarctica to document the life of teenage northern rockhopper penguin Cody Maverick, living with his mother Edna and his older brother Glen.
+Cody has dreamed of becoming a professional surfer ever since meeting the famous surfer emperor penguin Zeke "Big Z" Topanga many years ago.
+When talent scout shorebird Michael Abromowitz arrives to find entrants for the Big Z Memorial surfing competition on Pen-Gu Island, Cody manages to prove his skills to enlist in the competition.
+En route to Pen-Gu Island, Cody befriends another entrant, Chicken Joe, a chill rooster surfer from Sheboygan, Wisconsin who has much in common with Cody.
+Chicken Joe and Cody soon become the best of friends.

 The entrants arrive at Pen-Gu Island, where Cody meets and immediately falls in love with Lani Aliikai, a female gentoo penguin who is a lifeguard.
-He also meets the contest's arrogant champion, Tank "The Shredder" Evans, who has won the Big Z Memorial nine times since it was first held after Z's presumed death during a previous match ten years ago.
-Cody sees Tank vandalizing Big Z's memorial and immediately challenges him to a surfing duel.
-Tank wins the duel while Cody nearly drowns and is stung by a sea urchin named Ivan.
-Lani rescues him and takes him to her uncle, "Geek", to help Cody recover from his injuries.
-Cody wakes up, but cannot find the souvenir necklace given to him by Big Z. Geek then finds it in his hut.
+He also meets the mean-spirited king penguin Tank "The Shredder" Evans, who has won the competition nine times since its creation after Big Z's death a decade ago.
+Cody sees Tank vandalizing Big Z's memorial and furiously challenges him to a duel.
+Tank wins, while Cody nearly drowns and is stung by a sea urchin named Ivan, getting a poisonous spine stuck in his foot.
+Lani rescues him and takes him to Geek, a recluse who lives in a tree in the middle of the island, to help Cody recover from his injuries.
+Cody wakes up, but cannot find the souvenir necklace given to him by Big Z when he was young.
+Geek leaves Cody at the pathway leading back to the beach, then finds the necklace in his hut, but is hesitant on returning the accessory.